dahall/Vanara/Security/AssemblyReport.md

 ### Classes
 Class | Description
 ---- | ----
+AccessControlHelper |
 AccountPrivileges | Allows for the privileges of a user to be retrieved, enumerated and set.
+AccountUtils |
+ActiveDirectoryExtension |
 BadValueException | Exception raised when value(s) of a claim value type is invalid.
+ClaimValue | Class to represent the type of claims values held, the value(s) and obtain native (unmanaged) pointers to the value as they are stored in the union members of AUTHZ_SECURITY_ATTRIBUTE_V1 structure's 'Values' field.
 LogonRights | Allows for the privileges of a user to be retrieved, enumerated and set.
+PinnedAcl |
+PinnedSid |
+PrivilegeAndAttributes |
 PrivilegedCodeBlock | Elevate user privileges for a code block similar to a <c>lock</c> or <c>using</c> statement.
+PrivilegeExtension |
+SystemAccountInfo | Contains a corresponding result for each name provided to the `SystemSecurity.GetAccountInfo(System.Boolean,System.String[])` method.
 SystemSecurity | Provides access to the local security authority on a given server.
+UAC | Provides information about the state of User Access Control for the system.
 WindowsImpersonatedIdentity | Impersonation of a user.
 Allows to execute code under another user context.
 Please note that the account that instantiates this class needs to have the 'Act as part of operating system' privilege set.
 ### Enumerations
 Enum | Description | Values